paddycull/paddycull.github.io/_posts/2020-03-25-PSSqlPatch PowerShell module.md

 seo:
   date_modified: 2020-03-25 22:10:01 +0000
 ---
-I've created a PowerShell module that can check for and download the latest SQL Server from Microsoft.
+I've created a PowerShell module that can check for and download the latest SQL Server patch from Microsoft.
 The module currently consists of two functions, Get-SPSqlPatch and Save-SPSqlPatch.
 In this post I'll go through their usage and outputs.
 You can check and download the module from my Github <a href="https://github.com/paddycull/PSSqlPatch" target="_blank">here</a>.

 # Get-SPSqlPatch
 The Get-SPSqlPatch function accesses the Microsoft SQL patch page, which displays the latest patches available for each version of SQL Server.
 The website is <a href="https://technet.microsoft.com/en-us/library/ff803383.aspx" target="_blank">here</a>, so you can see what it looks like.